tylermeyers351/tylermeyers351/README.md

+## Summary
-#### Email: tylermeyers351@gmail.com
+Email: tylermeyers351@gmail.com
 Financial CPA looking to leverage years of professional experience and knowledge to break into the world of computer programming.
+[LinkedIn](www.linkedin.com/in/tyler-meyers-cpa)

 ## Top Projects